herachua10/Pytrhon-for-Data-Science-Project/README.md

-# Pytrhon-for-Data-Science-Project
+# Testreoi
-Hands-on Lab: Analyzing Historical Stock/Revenue Data and Building a Dashboard
+## Editing the file
+It's a markdown file in this repository.